-Coach Todd Carter returns to JCHS this year, having previously been an assistant coach from 2103 through 2016, and will serve as the Freshman Team Head Coach.
-He is a graduate of Wilson HS in Florence Alabama.
-He has coached school baseball for over 25 years, including stints at his alma mater as well as at Liberty and Discovery Middle Schools in Madison, Bob Jones High, Rogers High in Florence, Decatur High, and James Clemens High.
+He is a graduate of Wilson HS in Florence Alabama, and played his collegiate baseball at Calhoun Community College and the University of North Alabama.
+Coach Carter has coached school baseball for over 25 years, including stints at his alma mater, as well as at Liberty and Discovery Middle Schools in Madison, Bob Jones High School, Rogers High School in Florence, Decatur High School, and James Clemens High.

-Coach James Jean begins his 4th season on the Jets coaching staff.
-He played as a middle infielder at Lincoln County (TN) HS and attended Motlow State Community College, where he was a pitcher on the baseball team.
+Coach James Jean begins his fifth season on the Jets coaching staff and will serve as a varsity and JV assistant.
+He played as a middle infielder at Lincoln County (TN) High School and attended Motlow State Community College, where he was a pitcher on the baseball team.
 After college, Coach Jean has remained active in the game by coaching and umpiring in summer baseball programs across Northern Alabama and Southern Tennessee.
 He is married to the love of his life, Cindy.

 Coach Rhys Hartung is entering his second year on the Jets coaching staff and serves as an assistant on the freshman team.
 He represented the United States Marine Corps as a catcher for the Marine Corps Pacific Northwest Baseball Team in 2001 and 2002.
 In 2002 he was selected to the All Marine West Coast All-Stars, leading all catchers with a .296 batting average and 17 stolen bases.
 He made the Joint Services Military All-Star team in 2003 and 2004, playing against Division One college, Minor League and Major League teams.